pippim/pippim.github.io/programs/iothings.md

 There are some unique "bells & whistles":

-- When volume is changed via TV remote control the volume leve is displayed in desktop notification.
+- When volume is changed via TV remote control, the volume level is displayed in desktop notification.
+- The desktop notification is instantly updated when consecutive volume changes are made.
+The usual five or ten second delay is overriden for instant feedback.
-- When TV is powered off with TV remote control the power outlet for the light behind the TV and secondary TV is turned off and your system is put to sleep or shutdown.
+- When TV is powered off via TV remote control, the power outlet for the light behind the TV and secondary TV is turned off and your system is put to sleep or shutdown.